Deers, Illinois

-Deers is an unincorporated community in Champaign County, Illinois, United States.
+Deers is an unincorporated community southeast of Urbana in Champaign County, Illinois, United States.
 There are only two houses in Deers.
-There is a sign on a utility pole "Deers Pop. - Few".
-The grain elevator has been razed.
-Deers was formerly served by Norfolk and Western Railway, but that branch line was removed in 1991.
-Deers is southeast of Urbana.
+There is a sign on a utility pole reading "Deers: Pop – Few".

 A post office was established at Deers in 1887, and remained in operation until 1913.
 The community's name honors Thomas Deer, a local pioneer.

 Deers elevator (Section 6, Sidney Township) was built along the Wabash—Norfolk Southern railroad spur running between Urbana and Sidney 1881−1990, and was operated by Dryer and Burt Grain and Coal in 1913.

-The elevator and the Deers Station depot post office at the southeast intersection of county roads 1200N and 1800E, were demolished.
-The railroad spur and adjacent siding were abandoned and the tracks taken up in 1991.
+The elevator and the Deers Station depot post office, at the southeast intersection of county roads 1200N and 1800E, were demolished.

+Deers was formerly served by Norfolk and Western Railway, but the railroad spur and adjacent siding were abandoned and the tracks taken up in 1991.